PmagPy/PmagPy-docs/_sources/installation/osx_developer.md

-# OSX pip install
+# OSX developer install

-These are the install instructions for OSX/pip.
+These are the install instructions for OSX/developer.

 ## Install Python